-These issues require much more space than which is available here.
-ME-explanations may be a way forward, but much more work needs to be done.
-My goal is not to argue that ME-explanations are the correct explanations for why particular distributions are normal/log-normal/etc., or why normal distributions are common in nature.
-I only intend to point out that developing ME-explanations in detail may be a promising alternative explanatory strategy.
+These issues require much more space than is available here.
+ME explanations may be a way forward, but much more work needs to be done.
+My goal is not to argue that ME explanations are the correct explanations for why particular distributions are normal, log-normal, and so on, or why normal distributions are common in nature.
+I only intend to point out that developing ME explanations in detail may be a promising alternative explanatory strategy.